Meet Gabriele Landolt

 “Following the firing, the stone seat, support, and prongs were assembled, attached to the piece, and refired.
 This was the most difficult part of the project, as the seat had to be horizontal and center.
 In addition, I could not use any solder that I had on hand because of the subsequent enameling process.
 After the second firing, I polished and cleaned the piece for enameling.
 Once enameled, the piece was brushed, cleaned, patinated with liver of sulphur, and re-polished.
 The final task was to set the stone.”

 Gabriele discovered metal clay when she was experimenting with epoxy resin and bought a book on mixed media jewelry.
 The book featured projects using metal clay, which piqued her interest.
 “I had always wanted to try my hand at traditional metalsmithing, but I was reluctant to purchase all the tools needed for it.
 In contrast, the tools needed to start working in metal clay are few and simple.
 I bought my first 10-gram package of fine silver metal clay and became hooked!

 Gabriele is entirely self-taught, and her learning resources have mostly been books, plus online videos or classes.
 “Most of my learning process has been through trial and error.
 As I love to experiment, I enjoy playing with various techniques and I’m constantly looking for new ones to incorporate into my projects.”

-Gabriele is a Professor of Equine Medicine at the Veterinary Teaching Hospital of Colorado State University.
+Gabriele also won the Advanced Category in the AMCAW Hidden Worlds Challenge earlier this year.
+She is a Professor of Equine Medicine at the Veterinary Teaching Hospital of Colorado State University.
 Her research focuses on equine infectious respiratory pathogens such as equine influenza virus.